 Training Failures are basically not taking care of them.
 Not letting them use the bathroom and forcing them to train when they are sleepy will all cause a training failure.
 Some evil Digimon like Beelzamon have multiple training failures as one of their key points.

-Key Digimon are just having a certain Digimon.
+Key Digimon just means to have a certain Digimon.

 At first you won’t know what the key points are, or how many you need.
 Every time you get a communication opportunity, be sure to either praise or scold.
 This will unlock 1 or more of the key points needed.
 If the key point is light blue, that means you completed it.